 Staying Active Socially

-According to a recent Gallup Poll, socialization contributes to well being, especially for seniors.
-The poll found that seniors, 65 and older, who spent at least three hours a day socializing with family and friends were happier and reported less stress.
+Socialization contributes to well-being, especially for seniors.
+Seniors, 65 and older, who spent some hours a day socializing with family and friends are happier and less stressed.
+Not only that, spending time with others keeps the brain sharp and plays a role in decreasing dementia and Alzheimer’s.
 That socialization did not necessarily need to involve direct contact.
 For seniors, phone and email communication seemed sufficient, probably enhanced by sharing photos and videos or communicating via Skype and Facetime.

 Such findings should be reassuring to families and caregivers who worry about seniors “aging in place” alone, especially those who live in rural or remote areas, but they also point to the need to provide socialization to prevent depression that springs from loneliness and isolation.
 Here, too, the grandkids can help by sending photos and reporting to their grandparents on their daily activities so both sides feel more connected.